Submodular problems - approximations and algorithms: Some of the submodular minimization problems solved here

 The complement of this edge variant of the maximum clique problem is to find a minimum weight of edges to {\em delete} so the remaining subgraph induced on the non-isolated nodes is a clique.
 We define here the SM-edge deletion for clique.
 For a graph $G=(V,E)$, the submodular function $f(Z)$ is defined on the set of variables $z_{ij}$ for all edges $[i,j]\in E$.
 Let $x_j$ be a variable that is $1$ if node $j$ is in the clique, and $0$ otherwise.
 Let $z_{ij}$ be $1$ if edge $[i,j]\in E$ is {\em deleted}.

-This formulation has two variables per inequality and therefore $2$-approximation follows immediately.
+This formulation has two variables per inequality and therefore it is SM2 and a $2$-approximation algorithm exists.
 The gadget and network for solving the monotonized {\sf SM-Clique-edge-delete} problem are given in detail in \cite{Hoc02}.
+This SM2 is of covering-type and therefore the approximation algorithm applies to any submodular function.

 {\bf Node deletion biclique}.
-Here we consider the submodular minimization of node deletion in a bipartite graph so that the remaining nodes form a biclique (a complete bipartite graph.)
-This problem is in fact polynomial time solvable since, with the ``monotonizing" transformation, an equivalent set of constraints is monotone.
+Here we consider the submodular minimization of node deletion in a bipartite graph $(V_1\cup V_2,E)$ so that the subgraph induced on the remaining nodes forms a biclique (a complete bipartite graph).
+This problem is identical to the submodular vertex cover on a bipartite graph, proved in Section \ref{sec:VCbip} to be NP-hard.
+The linear version of this problem is polynomial time solvable, \cite{Hoc98}.
 In the formulation given below $x_i$ assumes the value $1$ if node $i$ is deleted from the bipartite graph, and $0$ otherwise.

-Notice that this formulation is identical to that of the submodular vertex cover on a bipartite graph, and both are polynomial time solvable.
-Note also that the SM-node deletion clique is the same as SM-vertex cover and thus NP-hard, and has a polynomial time $2$-approximation.

 {\bf Minimum satisfiability}.
 In the problem of {\em minimum satisfiability}, MINSAT, we are given a CNF satisfiability formula.
 The aim is to find an assignment satisfying the smallest number of clauses, or the smallest weight collection of clauses.
 The MINSAT problem was introduced by Kohli et.\ al.\ \cite{KKM94} and was further studied by Marathe and Ravi \cite{MR96}.
-The problem is NP-hard.
+The problem is NP-hard even if there are only two variables per clause, \cite{KKM94}.

-To see that the submodular minimum satisfiability SM-MINSAT problem can be formulated as SM2, and thus $2$-approximable, we choose a binary variable $y_j$ for each clause $C_j$ and $x_i$ for each literal.
+The submodular minimum satisfiability SM-MINSAT problem can be formulated as SM2, and thus $2$-approximable: Choose a binary variable $y_j$ for each clause $C_j$ and a binary variable $x_i$ for each literal.
 Let $S^+(j)$ be the set of variables that appear unnegated and $S^-(j)$ those that are negated in clause $C_j$.
 The following formulation of MINSAT has two variables per inequality and is thus a special case of SM2:

 It is interesting to note that the formulation is monotone when for all clauses $C_j$ $S^+(j)=\emptyset$ or in all clauses $S^-(j)=\emptyset$.
 (In the latter case need to transform the $x$ variables to $x'$ with $x'=-x$.)
 Indeed in these instances the boolean expression is uniform and the problem is trivially solved setting all variables to FALSE in the first case, or to TRUE in the latter case.